fgc29/jbSr.ch/README.md

 Objective

   A user will go to the site and create an account.
-    From there account they can search companies and follow them.
+    From their account they can search companies and follow them.
       Once they follow a company they can see the jobs available, as well as news for that company.
   A user can view a company/investor profile.
     In the profile the user can see contact and many other attributes of the profiled company.